thorpej/CoPicoVision/README.md

 of the quadrature controllers to test with at this time.

 ## Errata
+Rev 2.x of the CoPicoVision has the following bugs:
+* Address lines A10-A12 of the RAM are gated by XRAMEN, which causes problems when copying the BIOS ROM to the RAM below when extended RAM is not yet enabled.
+This is correct in rev 3.0 of the CoPicoVision board by adding a new signal, XRAMAD, to the MEMDEC GAL, and using it to gate those RAM address lines.
+XRAMAD is high *unless* the base RAM page is accessed when extended RAM is disabled, thus preserving the original ColecoVision "mirroring" behavior.
+No re-work procedure for 2.x boards is provided.

 Rev 2.0 of the CoPicoVision has the following bugs:
 * The memory address decoder keys off the wrong signal when detecting reads vs. writes to the 8K page where the BIOS ROM is located.
 This can